yoraish/shortest_path_to_cpp/README.md

 Constructors are special member functions that are called when an object of a class is created.
 They are used to initialize the object's member variables.
 Destructors are are similar, and are called when an object is destroyed.
 They are used to clean up resources used by the object.
 C++ provides a default constructor and destructor if you don't define one yourself.
 We will store the planning grid in the `AStarPlanner` class in the constructor.
 We will do this in an initialization list, which is a list of member variables to initialize in the constructor.
 This is more efficient than initializing the variables in the constructor body.
 * **Access Modifiers**:   Access modifiers are keywords that control the visibility of class members.
 There are three access modifiers in C++: `public`, `private`, and `protected`.
 Members declared as `public` can be accessed from outside the class, members declared as `private` can only be accessed from within the class, and members declared as `protected` can be accessed from within the class and by derived classes (see the next section for more on this).
 * **Inheritance**:
 Inheritance is a feature of C++ that allows you to create a new class that is based on an existing class.
 Inherited classes (also called derived classes) include all the public and protected members of the base class (also called the parent class).
 This allows you to reuse code and create a hierarchy of classes.
-In our implementation, we will create a base class for any planner and then create a derived class for the A* planner.
-All planners will be required to implement a `plan` function.
+In our implementation, we will create a `Planner` base class and then create a derived class for the A* planner.
+Per the definition of the base class, all derived-class planners will be required to implement a `plan` function.

 #### A* Planner Class
-Alright less talk more do.
+Alright, less talk more do.
 Let's get going with the implementation.
 We'll use a class to represent a planning algorithm in our program, and a derived class for our A* planner.
 The parent class will be _abstract_, meaning that it will have at least one _pure virtual function_---a function with no implementation marked with (`=0`).
 This is often done to dictate the structure of derived classes and force them to implement certain functions.
 In our case, we will have a abstract `Planner` base class that will have the pure virtual function `plan`, The derived A* planner class will implement this function.

 We will also add some private methods, `computeHeuristic`, `expand`, and `getSuccessors`, to help with the planning process.
-As a matter of convenience, we'll typedef the position of a state as a `std::pair<int, int>`.
+As a matter of convenience, we'll create aliases to some types (i.e., shorter names to types that are long to type out and used frequently).
+For example, we will create an alias to `std::pair<int, int>`, which we use to store robot position values, and simply call it `Position`.
 This will make our code more readable and easier to understand.
-We do this by `using` a `typedef` for the pair of integers.
+We do this with the keyword `using` (or the older `typedef`).

 ```cpp